MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 The **Office build spread** insight shows you a view of each Office build installed on devices in your organization, grouped by build number or by unsupported builds.
 You can hover over the insight to get counts of devices per build or in the unsupported category.

-By choosing **show all builds** you will get a flyout that provides more details, such as the build number, the update channel that the build came from, the number of devices on that build, and the support status of that build.
+By choosing **Show all builds** you will get a flyout that provides more details, such as the build number, the update channel that the build came from, the number of devices on that build, and the support status of that build.
 You can also easily get to a filtered view of all devices that have an unsupported build of Office, so that you can take action on them.

 ## Channels insight